dlparker/raft-consensus/dev_docs/source/overview.rst

 multiprocessing/UDP and threaded/Memory.
 Both use the :class:`bank_app.BankingApp`
 as the App API implementation.

-The :class:`dev_tools.bt_server.UDPBankTellerServer` the in memory log implementation :class:`dev_tools.memory_log.MemoryLog`.
-It also uses a special StateMap implementation that records current state and substate information via a python multiprocessing manager instance, thus allowing test code to check the state and substate values for subprocesses.
+The :class:`dev_tools.bt_server.UDPBankTellerServer` uses the in memory log implementation :class:`dev_tools.memory_log.MemoryLog`.
+It also uses a special StateMap implementation that records current state and substate information in a shared dictionary via a python multiprocessing manager instance, thus allowing test code to check the state and substate values for subprocesses.
 The class has a class method that provides the multiprocess process startup sequence.

 -----------
 Pausing App
 -----------

-The Pausing App is based on the class :class:`dev_tools.bt_server.MemoryBankTellerServer`.
-This class sets up the components and configuration needed to run a server, using the :class:`raftframe.states.state_map.StandardStateMap`, which is the default StateMap component intended for production use, but uses special development implementations for the Log and Comms APIs, both using memory structures to emulate storage and transport operations.
-It uses the :class:`bank_app.BankingApp` for the app, and it responds to calls to the start method by starting a thread to run the server.